emmanuel-p/proposals/designs/2019-04-04-starlark-dependencies-pruning.md

 status: To be reviewed
 reviewers:
   - ?
-title: Dependencies pruning in Skylark
+title: Dependencies pruning in starlark
 authors:
   - emmanuel-p
 ---